State Medical Plans

 The TCP is a single plan for which you pay one premium.

-In the TCP, you have access to two tiers of in-network providers plus the option to go out-of-network with a third tier.
-If you visit an in-network provider, you pay copays for service; out-of-network you pay 50% coinsurance.
+In the TCP, you can access two tiers of in-network providers and go out-of-network with a third tier.
+If you visit an in-network provider, you pay copays for service; out-of-network, you pay 50% coinsurance.

 The provider you choose determines your deductible.
-If your provider is in Tier 1, your deductible is lower than if you choose a Tier 2 or Tier 3 provider.
-Note: all Arizona hospitals, emergency room providers, and urgent care providers are Tier 1.
+If your provider is in Tier 1, your deductible is lower than if you select a Tier 2 or Tier 3 provider.
+Note: all Arizona hospitals, emergency rooms, and urgent care providers are Tier 1.

 You are responsible for the cost of services until you meet the deductible.
 Once the deductible is met, you will pay copays for services until you reach the out-of-pocket maximum.
 Once you reach the out-of-pocket maximum, you pay nothing.